 Now is this healthy?
-Like I said before it’s hard to tell since we don’t have enough data.
+Like I said before, it’s hard to tell since we don’t have enough data.
 And this is just my own theory based on my observations.
-In any case, I would err on the side caution, especially for seniors.
+In any case, I would err on the side of caution, especially for seniors.

-Both the breathwork and cold exposure are stressors that can affect the homeostasis of your body.
-It’s very hard to cause anything fatal if you are young and healthy, but older people need to consider heart health and other possible illnesses.
+Both breathwork and cold exposure are stressors that can affect the homeostasis of your body.
+It’s very unlikely to cause anything fatal if you are young and healthy.
+But older people need to consider heart health and other possible illnesses.

 That’s why it’s probably not a good idea to try Wim Hof method on your own.
 If you are generally healthy I recommend finding someone who has experience with the method that can monitor and guide you in person.

 If you have any long-term health issues, especially related to heart health or blood pressure, talk to your doctor first.
 Then if you feel like you still want to continue, find a teacher of Wim Hof method who has experience with working with seniors.

 As I said in the beginning, I have actually tried the method quite many times in several periods during the past five years.

 The most important benefit for me is the fact that just by doing the breathing exercises, you can change your mood if you are stuck in a bad place emotionally.
 So I’ve actually used the breathwork more than the cold exposure.

 I’ve also found that cold exposure can give you a pretty ecstatic feeling.
 Very similar to the way you feel after a good run.
 I guess it’s the endorphins kicking in.
 This is also similar to how you feel after ice swimming that you can do here up north.
 Naturally, since they are basically the same thing.